 By combining an electric motor with a conventional combustion engine, the driving experience of Audi Plug-in Hybrid models are given the best of both worlds.
-The Audi Plug-in range has recently expanded from just the Q5 TFSI e, the A6 TFSI e and A8 TFSI e are now available.
+The Audi Plug-in range has recently expanded and there are now seven models available.
 Built to provide the performance and reliability of a combustion engine, partnered with the economy of an electric motor.

-Find everything you need to know about the Plug-in Range and other models coming soon below, from servicing to performance.
+Find everything you need to know about the Plug-in Range, from servicing to performance.
 Plus find out all you need to know with our FAQ section.
 Keep me updated on new models

 The Audi Q5 TFSI e is the first model in the Audi Plug-in Hybrid range, with three new models coming soon.
 Built on the success of the Audi Q5, the plug-in hybrid variant offers exceptional power, as well as reduced emissions.
 The TFSI e model offers three driving modes to suit different driving conditions.
 Select purely electric mode, purely combustion or an automatic combination of both.